neosimsim/merkdas/README.md

-Collection of how-tos, tutorials and exercises.
+Collection of

+- how-tos
+- tutorials
+- exercises and
+- prototypes